-resulting work as a whole constitutes an original work of authorship."15 These preexisting materials are not original, and so not copyrightable by the compiler.
+Copyrightable subject matter includes "compilations," which are "formed by the collection and assembling of preexisting materials or of data that are selected, coordinated, or arranged in such a way that the resulting work as a whole constitutes an original work of authorship."
+These preexisting materials are not original, so they are not copyrightable by the compiler.
 But the compilation as a whole may be copyrightable on the basis of its selection and arrangement.